1991 Stanley Cup playoffs: (S3) Edmonton Oilers vs. (N4) Minnesota North Stars

 This was the second playoff series meeting between these two teams.
 Edmonton won the only previous meeting 4–0 in the 1984 Campbell Conference Finals.
 Edmonton made their second consecutive and seventh appearance in the Conference Finals; they defeated the Chicago Blackhawks the previous year in six games.
 Minnesota made their second Conference Finals appearance; they last made it to the Conference Finals in 1984, when they were swept by the Oilers in four straight.
 Minnesota won this year's three-game regular season series earning five of six points.
-Minnesota's series victory was the first time since realignment in 1981 that the Clarence Campbell Conference was not represented by a Canadian or Smythe Division team in the Stanley Cup Finals, and the first time since 1982 it was not represented by an Albertan team.
+Minnesota's series victory was the first time since realignment in 1981 that the Clarence Campbell Conference was not represented by a Canadian or Smythe Division team in the Stanley Cup Final, and the first time since 1982 it was not represented by an Albertan team.

-Stanley Cup Finals
+Stanley Cup Final

 This was the first playoff series between these two teams.